hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/196__Praveen_R._Bhat.md

 Namaste Adityaji,

-As Venkateshji already suggested, kindly go through over 200 mails exchanged on this ​​in the recent past.
+As Venkateshji already suggested, kindly go through over 200 mails exchanged on this in the recent past.
 Other than that, I suggest not to learn DSV or anything for that matter related to Vedanta from scholars' books and consider that as traditional stance.
 Learn the tradition from the tradition.